-Since initiating this service in the previous year we have found huge benefits for our clients to be able to access a specialist domestic violence counselling service with no wait list and available in our community office which they are already familiar with and comfortable in.
+We find it is of huge benefit for our clients to be able to access a specialist domestic violence counselling service with no wait list and available in our community office which they are already familiar with and comfortable in.

-In this financial year 18 clients have completed counselling with Rachel.
+In this financial year 30 clients have completed counselling with Rachel.
 Counselling is usually for around 10 sessions however this can be flexible to meet need.